 When you are navigating, CoPilot will display the traffic bar, which is a color-coded representation of traffic conditions on your route.

 The example below shows a 20-mile trip.
-The distance bar can show traffic information up to 100 miles from your current location.
-(Traffic information beyond 100 miles from your current location will most likely change before your arrival, and so is not displayed.)
+The distance bar can show traffic information up to 60 miles/90 kilometers from your current location.
+(Traffic information beyond 60 miles from your current location will most likely change before your arrival, and so is not displayed.)

 NOTE: Traffic information is only shown for your next destination.
 If you have more than one stop planned in your trip, traffic information is only shown for the first stop.
 Once you have reached your first stop and begun your journey for the second stop, traffic information will be displayed for the second stop; and so on.

 If there are traffic incidents at your destination, as you get closer to the destination, the traffic bar will start to show a bigger yellow / red indication.
 This doesn’t mean the traffic has suddenly increased, just that the distance remaining is getting shorter and so the traffic incidents take up more of the remaining route.
 The bottom of the bar includes your vehicle chevron.
 This always remains at the bottom to indicate the remaining route.